Developing Leaders or Growing Disciples?

 To view discipleship as distinct from leadership development is to propose that discipleship does not impact all of one’s life.
 If a church approaches leadership development as distinct from discipleship, the church unintentionally communicates a false dichotomy—that one’s leadership can be divorced from one’s faith.
 Being a Christian leader must not be positioned as disconnected from living a godly life in Christ Jesus.

 Over the last few years I’ve had the opportunity to facilitate several groups for leaders inside and outside of our church.
-Whether it’s developing leaders for our First Impressions teams, our Starting Point ministry, or gathering leaders for the Connections Confab, leadership development seems to have become a part of my regular routine.
+Whether it’s developing leaders for our Guest Services teams, our Starting Point ministry, or gathering leaders for the Connections Confab, leadership development seems to have become a part of my regular routine.

 And yes, when we gather, we frequently do so around secular leadership books.
 Later this week I’ll be leading the Confab through three of my favorites I’ve read over the last few years.
 I believe that leaders in the church can learn much from leaders in the world.